Skip to Content

 It’s a fun thing for kids to check on Christmas Eve in between family festivities, watching Christmas movies, and certainly right before bedtime.

-Plus, it’s one of the kid Christmas traditions you’ll want to start ASAP (before they no longer believe).
+Plus, it’s one of the Christmas traditions to start doing with your kids ASAP (before they no longer believe in Santa).

 3. Creative Christmas Tree Challenge